A good Puritan mother loved and cherished her children, but many died young and she was supposed to be okay with it.

 Of perils you are ignorant.

-She was lucky.
+She did keep them safe, though.
 All eight of her children lived to adulthood.
 But three of her young grandchildren died within a short period.

 When her grandchild Elizabeth died at one-and-a-half, she deeply mourned her loss.